 “Look at that.
 Tails of the trails.
 That’s Mary Shield‘s house.
 The Fairbanks book is right.
 This suburb area is really what a normal European would call somewhere in the middle of nowhere” my husband said when we passed the sign on that steep uphill trail.
 It was so small that two cars couldn’t pass each other.
 I wondered how that would be like when the trail is packed with snow and ice.

-“Guy turn around, we will never take this” I thought when the car turned into an even smaller trail than the one we were driving on before.
+“Guy turn around, we will never take this house” I thought when the car turned into an even smaller trail than the one we were driving on before.
 This trail went downhill into small deep valley.
-It looked like a dried out creek.
+It looked like a dried-out creek.
 We drove down halfway and turned into an about 200 yard long curvy driveway.
 At its end, there was a beautiful two-story house.
 Two windows on each side of the red front door and five window on the second level over the first level windows and the door.
 Each window had multiple small panels, in total 9 panels each.
 The house looked like it had been misplaced from the left lower Rhineland area except that it was built from gray painted wood (see first photo in this post) instead of red bricks.
 I love this style of houses.

 “It’s too far away, and too big” I said to my husband while the real estate guy opened the door.
 “The floor is made from the wood cut when clearing the spot” the guy said.
 “The house has floor heating and in addition a wood stove.
 Do you know how to operate a wood stove?”
 “No, only a coal stove” I replied.
 He led my husband upstairs while I remained downstairs thinking “Kiss it off guy, we will never take this.”